la2050/archive/_projects/2016/glenfeliz-helping-la-grow.md

   more cooking classes for both our students and parents through Common Threads, as well as providing us opportunities to share our gardening and culinary expertise through more nutrition-oriented community programs.
-project_image_2: 9449291893741-team90.jpg
-empty_column_1: ''
 organization_name: Friends of Glenfeliz
 organization_website: www.friendsofglenfeliz.org
-organization_name_2: Friends of Glenfeliz
-organization_activity: >-
-  We are a 501(c)3 nonprofit parent booster club committed to helping Glenfeliz students thrive and grow, both in Elementary school, and beyond.
-ein: ''

 ---